 Key Areas for Investment

-Home visitation and coaching for children and parents both before and after the birth of their child
+Home visitation and coaching for children and parents

-- These interventions for ages 0-2 years old affect health, socialization, and preparation for schooling.
+- These interventions for ages 0-2 years old affect health, socialization and preparation for schooling.

-Supports and interventions for literacy competency by the 3rd grade
+Strategies for literacy competency by 3rd grade:

 Boldly Reimagining Virginia's Early Childhood Education System

 Early Childhood Development & Education Impact Report [Summer 2019]